gamma-opt/DecisionProgramming.jl/docs/src/examples/used-car-buyer.md

 add_utilities!(diagram, "V1", Y_V1)
 ```

-We then define the utilities describing the base profit of of the purchase.
+We then define the utilities associated with the base profit of the purchase in different scenarios.
 ```julia
 Y_V2 = UtilityMatrix(diagram, "V2")
 set_utility!(Y_V2, ["buy without guarantee"], 100)